 Do you have a barn, stables, grain silo, or other rural property that needs some chemical-free pest control?
-The Vanderburgh Humane Society has implemented a new barn cat program beginning in 2019!
+The Vanderburgh Humane Society has a barn cat program!

 What kind of cats are considered "barn cats?"